Magisk-Modules-Repo/IPControl/README.md

 ## Legal

-* This WIP project is pre-released under the GNU General Public License v3.
-See file NOTICE in Super Repo root for licensing information and more details.
+* See file NOTICE in project root for licensing information and more details.

 ## Source Code

-* Source code of the acs binary can be found in native/ folder of Super Repo.
-I believe this to be a good source code sharing scheme.
+* Source code of the acs binary can be found in submodule native of Build Repo.
+  I find this to be a good source code sharing scheme.
 Other are scripts, they are pretty much open sourced anyways.

 ## Changelog